maojanlin/gAIRRsuite/README.md

-_Updated: Mar.
-18, 2020_
+_Updated: May.
+1, 2020_
 ## BLASTn-based pipeline

-BLASTn performs local alignment, which effectively compares local regions of a sequence with the database.
+BLASTn performs local alignment, which effectively compares local regions of a sequence with a database.
-Here we use reads as queries and build databases for TCR/BCR alleles of interest.
+Here we use reads as queries and build two databases, one for TCR genes and one for BCR genes.
-Because our reads can be longer than an allele, and we haven't had a deep understanding to the genetic diversity of the flanking regions, local-alignment-based methods can be useful in this application.
+Because our reads (300-bp, paired-end) are usually longer than BCR/TCR alleles, and we haven't had a deep understanding to the genetic diversity of the flanking regions, local-alignment-based methods is useful.

 ### Run BLASTn